NethServer/docs/administrator-manual/en/backup.rst

 - CIFS
 - NFS
 - USB
-- WebDAV (only when used as primary backup)
+- WebDAV (only when used as single backup)
 - sFTP (FTP over SSH)

 Rsync doesn't support encryption nor compression on the destination.
 During data transfer, sFTP assures encryption and data is compressed to minimize bandwidth usage.

-Primary backup
+Single backup
 ---------------

 This is the default system backup which can be configured and restored using the web interface.